allegroai/trains-jupyter-plugin/README.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/trains-jupyter-plugin.svg)](https://img.shields.io/pypi/v/trains-jupyter-plugin.svg)
 [![PyPI status](https://img.shields.io/pypi/status/trains-jupyter-plugin.svg)](https://pypi.python.org/pypi/trains-jupyter-plugin/)

-trains-jupyter-plugin is a jupyter notebook extension enabling users to push ipython notebooks to git repository.
+TRAINS-jupyter-plugin is a jupyter notebook extension enabling users to push ipython notebooks to git repository, using the git [button](#Screenshots) added to the notebook toolbar.

-The git [button](#Screenshots) is displayed in the notebook toolbar.
-After saving any notebook the user can push notebook to pre-specified git repository.
+After saving a notebook, a user can push the notebook to a pre-specified git repository.
-Currently this extension supports commits to a pre initialized git repository and pre-defined branch.
+Currently this extension supports commits to a pre-initialized git repository on a pre-defined branch.

 The notebook will be pushed to the git repository, based on the folder structure it is located in.
 The notebook will also be converted to `.py` script and pushed together with the `.ipynb`.
 Additionally, a `requirements.txt` will be created and updated according to the notebook imports.